dimagi/commcare-cloud/docs/setup/new_environment_qa.md

 ## Step 6b: (Optional) Exporting CommCare Data: OData Feed

-CommCareHQ uses multiple API endpoints to allow users to access their data.
+CommCare HQ uses multiple API endpoints to allow users to access their data.
 One of the APIs built into the CommCare UI is the OData Feed export that can be integrated with Power BI and Tableau.
 If applicable to your project, let's use this to further ensure our access to CommCare data is sound.